caleanunoah/database_app/README.md

-# library_database
+# database_app
-A milestone proj for Python :
-App used to store info about books.
-Data stored in SQLite database.
+App used to store user's info about books in a SQLite database; user can add books, delete books, and mark a book as read.